Edward Aburrow Sr

 Edward Aburrow Sr. (c.
 1715 – 15 April 1763), also known as Cuddy, was an English cricketer of the mid-Georgian period who played for Slindon and Sussex under the patronage of Charles Lennox, 2nd Duke of Richmond.
 He also represented various England teams.
 A resident of Slindon, Sussex, he was a contemporary of the three Newland brothers – Richard, John and Adam – who were his colleagues in the Slindon team.
 Outside of cricket, Aburrow Sr was a tailor in Slindon but he became involved in smuggling.
 He was jailed in 1745, though he turned King's evidence to gain parole.
 He relocated to Hambledon, Hampshire and his son Edward Aburrow Jr, also known as "Curry", became a regular Hambledon player.

 Aburrow Sr was an outstanding bowler who is believed to have been right-handed, but his style and pace are unknown.
 Like all bowlers of the time, he used an underarm action, and delivered the ball all along the ground.
 (Note: Throughout Aburrow's career, matches were played on rudimentary pitches with a two-stump wicket.
-The batter used a curved bat similar to a modern hockey stick and the bowler delivered the ball with an underarm action by bowling it all along the ground.
+The batter used a curved bat and the bowler delivered the ball with an underarm action by bowling it all along the ground.
 The sport underwent an evolutionary change in the 1760s when bowlers began pitching the ball, still using an underarm action, and the modern straight bat was introduced in response.)
 Although there are tentative mentions in 1742, Aburrow Sr is first definitely recorded by name in the 1744 season and played until at least 1751.

 Cricket career

 Edward Aburrow Sr is often called "Cuddy" in sources.
 He relied for his cricketing opportunities on the 2nd Duke of Richmond, who had captained his own team for many years until he broke a leg in 1733.
 No longer able to play himself, Richmond channelled his enthusiasm for cricket into patronage of Slindon Cricket Club; the village of Slindon bordered on his Goodwood House estate.
-Aburrow was a member of Slindon's team as a contemporary and colleague of the three Newland brothers – Richard, John and Adam.
+Aburrow was a member of Slindon's team as a contemporary and colleague of the three Newland brothers—Richard, John, and Adam.

 1742–1743

 There are references in 1742 match announcements to "the Sussex Man from Slending" and "the noted bowler from Slendon".
 Richard Newland was the most famous Slindon player, but as a batting all-rounder.
 The team's most noted bowler was actually Aburrow.
 At the end of that season, Slindon played two eleven-a-side matches against London Cricket Club at the Artillery Ground in Finsbury, London, but lost them both, the second by the huge margin of 184 runs.
-F. S. Ashley-Cooper, in a brief description of Slindon village at the time, says it was most famous for its cricket and "its chief players were the Messrs Newland – Adam, John and Richard – and Cuddy (Aburrow)".
+F. S. Ashley-Cooper, in a brief description of Slindon village at the time, says it was most famous for its cricket, and "its chief players were the Messrs Newland—Adam, John and Richard—and Cuddy (Aburrow)".